 3. “You don’t need a lawyer.”

 This one is tricky.
 It is true that you don’t “need” a lawyer, as it is not illegal to represent yourself.
+However, you have a right to a lawyer before speaking to DCF.

 If you think that you don’t need a lawyer, just ask anyone who has tried to battle DCF without one.